Social class differences in food consumption: Better access to healthy foods

 Greater income plays an important role in accessing healthy foods.
 This is especially true in the United States compared to other high-income countries.
+According to a 2023 survey, 61.5% of respondents consider healthy food to be a luxury.
 Most health food stores and supermarkets, which carry fresh produce, are more readily available in high-income areas compared to low-income areas.
 Turrell and colleagues noted that income, as opposed to education and occupational status, was the only significant indicator of low-income groups purchasing foods that met recommended dietary guidelines.
 Said differently, it was money—not more years of education nor the prestige of one's job— that allowed low-income groups to achieve a healthy diet.

 A significant body of evidence shows how healthy foods cost more than unhealthy foods.
 Nevertheless, scholars have not been able to identify specific micronutrients (i.e., vitamins, minerals) and macronutrients (i.e., carbohydrates, fat) that consistently contribute to the inflated price of a healthy diet.
 One analysis of food expenditure in the United States demonstrated that the relationship between the price of a food item and its nutritional quality varied according to how the price of food was measured.
-The price of vegetables, for example, cost nearly twice as much when measured as “price per 100 calories” than when it was measured as “price per edible gram” or “price average portion” (roughly $3.75/100 calories vs. $1.60 and $1.40, respectively).
+The price of vegetables, for example, cost nearly twice as much when measured as "price per 100 calories" than when it was measured as "price per edible gram" or "price average portion" (roughly $3.75/100 calories vs. $1.60 and $1.40, respectively).
 Others have noted that the price of certain fruits and vegetables are dropping at the same rate as popular snack foods, such as chips and cookies.